 Academic work must be "current."
 Courses, including transfer credits, that are five years old or older at the time the Plan of Study is submitted require a justification for inclusion on the plan.
-This process is formalized by submitting the Course Justification Request found on the Graduate School website at: http://graduateschool.vt.edu/content/dam/graduateschool_vt_edu/GAAPforms/Course_Justification_Request.pdf
+This process is formalized by submitting the Course Justification Request form.